 H. Clay Barnett, IIIPrincipal | Fraud

 Clay currently specializes in automotive defect class action litigation.
-Two of his newest cases involve GM and Ford motor companies.
+Three of his newest cases involve GM, Ford and Toyota motor companies.
 The GM class action is brought on behalf of owners of full size pickups and SUVs powered by the Generation IV Vortec 5300 V8 engine.
 These engines consume oil at such extreme levels that internal failures are occurring at unheard of rates.
-Clay is separately pursuing Ford for the dangerously defective Delphi Generation IV electronic throttle bodies which lose electrical power and cause unexpected engine stall events.
+Clay is separately pursuing Ford for the dangerously defective Explorer, Edge and Lincoln MKX models which pull exhaust gases into the cabin under normal driving conditions.
+His class against Toyota involves Sienna vans from 2011-2017 with defective power sliding door software that prevents proper latching and invites spontaneous door openings while the vehicles are in use.

 Additionally, Clay is working on a nationwide class action lawsuit on behalf of Volkswagen owners who were deceived by the automaker’s deliberate violation of Environmental Protection Agency (EPA) pollution controls.
 He is a member of the Plaintiffs Response Team, a group of attorneys who work directly with VW claimants navigating the claims submission process.